dimorinny/twitch-interesting-fragments/README.md

 ## Twitch interesting stream fragments detection service

 This service intended for monitoring and detecting spikes in Twitch stream chat and call some endpoint for uploading stream fragment when it occured.
-Also, this service can store information about this spikes and uploaded fragment in some storage (now only MongoDB is available).
-Spikes detecion is based on average number in floating window.
+Also, this service can store information about this spikes and uploaded fragments at some storage (now only MongoDB is available).
+Spikes detecion is based in average number at floating window.

+### Usage

 This service can be used with this [project](https://github.com/dimorinny/twitch-interesting-fragments-frontend), that allows us to monitoring twitch streams and upload this fragments to vk group.

-### Usage

-This project is used as microservice at this [repository](https://github.com/dimorinny/twitch-interesting-fragments-frontend).

 ### Params